Order-Team/bring-order/README.md

 [![GitHub](https://img.shields.io/github/license/Order-Team/bring-order)](LICENSE.md)

 The tool is aimed at guiding data scientists with their analysis using custom widgets inside Jupyter Notebook.
-User can choose deductive or inductive analysis.
+User can import and prepare data for analysis, add limitations and perform deductive or inductive analysis.
 Deductive analysis asks the user to set the hypothesis and null hypothesis, run their analysis, and confirm one of the hypotheses.
 Inductive analysis is an option to perform explorative analysis and write notes about it.